Proper Pecan Storage Extends Their Shelf LifePecan Orchards

-Pecans if stored properly can retain their fresh condition for a long period.
-A good quality pecan should have an oil percentage of about 73-75, carb percentage of 12-15, proteins percentage of 9-10 and water 3-4%.
+Pecans are a perisable product that should be stored properly to retain their fresh condition for a long period.
+A good quality pecan should have an oil percentage of about 73-75%, carb percentage of 12-15, proteins percentage of 9-10 and water 3-4%.
 Pecans should be stored in relative humidity of about 65-70%.
-Humidity higher than these values can cause the pecans to become soft and grow molds.
-The cause of the physical appearance of pecans is likely due to a fungal infection called pecan scrab.
-It infects both the leaves and the protective shell, especially when they are young and growing.

 Harvested pecans can contain about 6-20% of moisture content.
 Lowering moisture content commonly referred to as water activity in the nuts is important in maximizing the shelf-life of pecans, thus, the pecans should be stored at 4% moisture content.
 The water content in pecans should be reduced soon after harvesting to prevent the development of molds and discoloration of the kernel.
 Sun-drying and air were some of the earliest methods of drying pecans and still, molds grew in them.
 Methods such as artificial drying are now used for drying pecans.
 The process had incredible results in eliminating molding problems.
 In-shelled pecans will darken under high humidity due to tannic acid being dissolved from the shell lining.
 Relative humidity control doesn't matter much for gas or vacuum-packed pecans, as well as those pecans stored under freezing conditions.